tadesouaiaia/prsWorkshop-website/docs/Day2b.docx.md

 <a id="clumping"></a>
 ### Clumping in gene set PRS analyses
+In standard clumping and P-value thresholding methods, clumping is performed to account for linkage disequilibrium between SNPs.
+If genome-wide clumping is performed at the gene-set level, we may remove signal as [shown in this toy example](https://choishingwan.github.io/PRSice/prset_detail/#snp-set-files).

+To maximize signal within each gene set, clumping is perforemd for each gene set separately.

 <a id="thresholding"></a>
 ### P-value thresholding in gene set PRS analyses
+By default, PRSet do not perform p-value thresholding and will simply calculate the set based PRS at P-value threshold of 1.
+This is because it is unclear whether the set is associated with the phenotype when the best-threshold contained only a small portion of SNPs within the gene sets.

 <a id="p-value-testing"></a>
 ### Self-Contained vs Competitive Testing
-When calculating gene-set based PRSs, we should consider an important aspect when calculating association in only one region of the genome.
+An important aspect when calculating gene-set based PRSs is the type of test used for association.
+Since we are only considering one region of the genome, self-contained and/or competitive tests can be performed.

 The null-hypothesis of self-contained and competitive test statistics is diﬀerent:
   – **Self-Contained** - None of the genes within the gene-set are associated with the phenotype – **Competitive** - Genes within the gene-set are no more associated with the phenotype than genes outside the gene-set Therefore, a bigger gene-set will have a higher likelihood of having a significant P -value from self-contained test, which is not desirable.